 Dani Mathers was Playmate of the Year for 2015.
-More notably, she’s the woman who secretly took a photo of a naked woman at a gym and Snapchatted it.
+She’s now known as the woman who secretly took a photo of a naked woman at a gym.
+Then Snapchatted it.
 Her body shaming caption read “If I can’t unsee this then you can’t either.”

 Body shaming is not a crime.

 Morally wrong and totally Mean Girling, but not a crime.

 Should Dani Mathers serve jail time for body shaming?

 The 70-year old victim was undressed in an L.A.
 Fitness gym locker room where cell phone use is prohibited.
 Mathers snapped an unconsented photo and snapchatted the image.
 Her share backfired.

 Online criticism of Mathers quickly ensued.
 Police investigation followed.

 Although Mathers apologized publicly, L.A.
 Fitness banned her from all of their locations.